How to Create an Online Portfolio: 8 Quick Steps + Examples

 Also, ensure that your portfolio works across different devices.
 Bear in mind that your viewers often go through hundreds of candidates each day.
 If they can’t open your online portfolio on the first try, chances are they might move on to someone else.

 Do: Choose a clean, mobile-friendly portfolio design.
 Make sure that all the information your viewers may need is easily accessible.
+You can also get design ideas from web design inspiration websites.

 Don’t: Pick an overly complex template or add distracting elements.
 An original layout will help show off your creativity and skill set, but if it’s too complicated to get around, your viewers might get frustrated and leave.